 - Grounding recipe to reduce Vata dosha

-- Medium sauce pan
+- Large sauce pan

 - Cutting board and knife

-- Ginger or fine cheese grater
+- Ginger grater (optional)

-- 1 cup of whole mung beans soaked overnight**
+- 1 cup of whole mung beans, soaked overnight*

 - 1 medium beet, peeled and chopped into tiny cubes

-- 1 medium rutabaga, chopped into tiny cubes
+- 1 medium parsnip, peeled and chopped

 - 1 medium carrot, chopped into thin slices